demvsystems/error-handler/readme.md

 ## About error handlers

 Error handlers are small pieces of logic that you can register on the `ErrorHandler`.
 There are two different kinds of handlers: error and exception handlers.
 They all follow the same pattern: a handler accepts and abstraction of the occurred error / exception and returns a `boolean` value determining whether the error has bee handled or not.
-Error handler assumes that the error has been handled by default, if not, you'll have to return `false` (always returning `true` is optional).
+If the error has been handled, error handlers must return `true`, returning `false` is optional.

 ## Error handling